 While many rewards credit cards now also offer generous cashback with certain partners, think of it this way: would you rather have something tangible in hand, like a voucher or physical product versus $20 off your next credit card bill statement?
 Some of the premium products you can redeem through rewards points include hotel stays, shopping vouchers, cinema tickets and even fitness trackers and hi-fidelity speakers.

 The fine print

 With a rewards card, you often need to spend thousands of dollars to redeem anything of value.
 Always check the conversion rate of dollar spent to rewards points earned, and what those rewards points allow you to redeem.
-Redemptions are limited to specific services or products and how attractive they are depend very much on the the bank’s rewards catalogue and its network of partners.
+Redemptions are limited to specific services or products, and how attractive they are depends very much on the bank’s rewards catalogue and its network of partners.

 Additionally, you often need to spend big within a limited time period to claim welcome gifts or additional bonuses.
 If you choose to convert your rewards to air miles, you may also need to pay a small conversion fee.

 Always read the fine print and study the rewards catalogue before applying for a credit card.
 A rewards card is not worth it if you have to spend beyond your means to claim or redeem gifts.

 If you’re comparing credit cards with the most generous rewards points, we’ve made it super simple for you.
 Every month, SingSaver also offers exclusive offers of up to $200 in cash, credit and vouchers upon sign-up.

 … introducing a third option: Team Air Miles

 If travel is your thing, then definitely a third option to consider is air miles credit cards.